tprussell19/LocalAnimalShelter.Solution/README.md

 - Once the migration has been added, run the command `dotnet ef database update` to setup your database.
 (If this command throws and error, you might have to run the command `dotnet tool install --global dotnet-ef` first.)

 5. To run the app:
-   - Navigate to `ProjectName.Solution/ProjectName` in your command line
+   - Navigate to `LocalAnimalShelter.Solution/LocalAnimalShelter` in your command line
    - Run the command `dotnet restore` to restore the dependencies that are listed in the .csproj
    - Run the commmand `dotnet build` to build the project and its dependencies into a set of binaries
    - Finally, run the command `dotnet run` to run the project!
    - Note: `dotnet run` also restores and builds the project, so you can use this single command to start the app and launch
    - Once the application is running, you can use Postman or Thunder Client to access the API.

+## API Documentation

+This API is documented using Swagger.
+While the app is running, navigate in your browser to `http://localhost:5000/swagger` to see the documentation for all of the API's endpoints.

 ## Known Bugs